coreinfrastructure/best-practices-badge/doc/implementation.md

 git gc's has an "--aggressive" option, but I suggest avoiding it, as that is almost never what you want.

-If you are desparate for space you can make the repo a shallow copy instead, but then you do not have the full git history.
+If you are desperate for space you can make the repo a shallow copy instead, but then you do not have the full git history.

 ## API